 The BAAQMD is the agency primarily responsible for maintaining air quality and regulating emissions of criteria and toxic air pollutants within the SFBAAB.
 The BAAQMD carries out this responsibility by preparing, adopting, and implementing plans, regulations, and rules that are designed to achieve attainment of state and national air quality standards.
-The BAAQMD is the agency primarily responsible for maintaining air quality and regulating emissions of criteria and toxic air pollutants within the SFBAAB.
-The BAAQMD carries out this responsibility by preparing, adopting, and implementing plans, regulations, and rules that are designed to achieve attainment of state and national air quality standards.
-The BAAQMD currently hyperparing, adopting, and implementing plans, regulations, and rules that are designed to achieve attainment of state and national air quality standards.
 The BAAQMD currently has 14 regulations containing more than 100 rules that control and limit emissions from sources of pollutants.
 Table 3.3-1 summarizes the major BAAQMD rules and regulations that may apply to the proposed project.

-Table 3.3-1.
-Potentially Applicable BAAQMD Rules and Regulations Regulation Rule Description 1- General Provisions and Definitions 1- General Provisions and Definitions 301 - Public Nuisance: Establishes that no person shall discharge quantities of air contaminants or other materials which cause injury, detriment, nuisance or annoyance to any considerable number or person or the public; or which endangers the comfort, repose, health, or safety of any such person or the public.
+Table 3.3- Table 3.3-1: Potentially Applicable BAAQMD Rules and Regulations Regulation Rule Description 1- General Provisions and Definitions 1- General Provisions and Definitions 301 - Public Nuisance: Establishes that no person shall discharge quantities of air contaminants or other materials which cause injury, detriment, nuisance or annoyance to any considerable number or person or the public; or which endangers the comfort, repose, health, or safety of any such person or the public.
 6 - Particulate Matter 1 - General Requirements Limits visible particulate matter emissions.
-6 - Particulate 6 - Prohibition of Limits the quantity of particulate matter through
+6 - Particulate Matter 6 - Prohibition of Trackout Limits the quantity of particulate matter through control of trackout of solid materials on paved public roads from construction sites that are greater than one acre in size.
+8 - Organic Compounds 3 - Architectural Coatings Sets forth VOC limitations and requirements for architectural coatings.
+Traffic marking coatings are required to meet a standard of 100 g/L. 7- Odorous Substances Odorous Substances Establishes general limitations on odorous substances and specific emission limitations on certain odorous compounds, such as ammonia.